She walked along, bare-footed and the angry women that escorted her chanted a melancholic song.

 After the funeral, they led her out of her husbands compound, into the community for the pre-exile parade.

-Sympathisers pleaded on her behalf and said the did was out of mistake but the culture could not be held back.
+Sympathisers pleaded on her behalf and said the deed was out of mistake but the tradition could not be held back.

-She didn’t care about what they were doing to her because she ceased to exist the moment she realized her love passed away.
+She didn’t care about what they were doing to her because she ceased to exist the moment she realized her love passed away by her hand.

-All she wanted was to go back in time and undo the did.
+All she wanted was to go back in time and undo her evil deed.